Orlando Watkins

 Vice President and Chief Program Officer

-Orlando started his career as a social entrepreneur in Atlanta, Ga where he co-founded FreeForm Academy, a private school for young children and served as founding Director of the NASA-funded Inspiring Careers in Engineering Mathematics and Science at Morehouse College.
-Orlando currently serves on several boards including Horizons for Homeless Children, Camp Harborview and MATCH Education.
+Orlando started his career as a social entrepreneur in Atlanta, where he co-founded FreeForm Academy, a private school for young children and served as founding Director of the NASA-funded Inspiring Careers in Engineering Mathematics and Science at Morehouse College.
+Orlando currently serves on several boards, including Camp Harborview, The Deshpande Foundation and Nectar Capital.
+He also advises companies with double-impact missions.
+Orlando serves as an Advisor to Greensight Robotics and is a founding Board member for QMB Quailverse, the first AI-native Regulatory Intelligence Engine built for FDA success.
 He has served on several other boards and committees including the Urban League of Greater New Orleans, New Schools for New Orleans, City Year Louisiana, the Institute for the Study of Race and Poverty at Tulane University, Harvard iLab’s President Innovation Challenge, the International Center for Nonprofit Leadership at the University of New Orleans and Associated Grant Makers.
 Orlando is a graduate of Morehouse College and a recipient of the prestigious Echoing Green fellowship.